ThibautGery/docker-logging-example/article.md

 explains the basics of Fluentd.

 Each step is a plugin.
-There are more than 150 plugins divided in 6 categories.
+There are more than 150 plugins divided into 6 categories.
 The most important ones are:

  * [Input plugins](http://docs.fluentd.org/articles/input-plugin-overview)